 An integral part of the CCTST mission is stimulating development of pre-clinical and human clinical trials that seek to improve medical care.
 The CCTST Pilot Translational Research and Innovative Core Grant Program will support projects by established principal investigators, or by new/early stage investigators mentored by established investigators, focused on applying discoveries generated during research in the laboratory, and in preclinical studies, to the development of trials and studies in humans.
 The Program also promotes the establishment of new, innovative cores with a clear translational focus, to build a local or networked infrastructure.

-A second year of funding for any grant type is possible.
-Grantees are required to submit a Letter of Intent and a one page “Progress to Date” report justifying the need for continued support.
+Applicants seeking a second year of funding for any grant type are required to submit a Letter of Intent and a one page “Progress to Date” report justifying the need for continued support.

 Priority will be given to projects which: